Snackmonger/aristoxenus/docs/style_guide.rst

 The point of reference for each modal name is the parallel mode of the diatonic scale, and every modifier is understood as *replacing* the corresponding note of the diatonic mode.
 If the modifier symbol is already present in the underlying diatonic mode, no replacement will take place.
-In this context, the modifier symbols can never be used to make a scale other than a heptatonic scale.
+In this context, the modifier symbols will always be resolved into heptatonic structures.
 E.g.:

     - aeoliannat3 -> altered aeolian
     - lydianb3 -> harmonic lydian